juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## Testing RESTful microservices with Postman

-In the following image, an example of a contacts_insert function invocation in Postman is shown.
-"AWS Signature" is specified as the authorization type, and the AccessKey and SecretKey created in IAM are entered.
+The following image shows an example of an invocation in Postman to the method blog_create.
+As seen before, the microservice requires authentication with AWS Cognito.
+In this case, no authentication method is specified.
+As a response, the method sends an "Unauthorized" message.

 <img src="images/restful_blogs_test_1.png"/>